ScottCoffin/EconImpact/README.md

 (SC) 13.
 What correlations exist between current health and economic indicators (e.g., local/regional unemployment rates, COVID-19 prevalence) and water debt?
 Compare with number of households facing eviction.
 [SOPHISTICATED]

-14. How many water systems are applying late fees to households with water bill debt? (split by system classifications) [MODERATE]
+(MP) 14.
+How many water systems are applying late fees to households with water bill debt? (split by system classifications) [MODERATE] LARGE SYSTEMS ONLY

   a.
 How many households have late fees added to their unpaid bill debt?

-15. How many systems are currently offering extended repayment options?
+(MP) 15.
+How many systems are currently offering extended repayment options?
 [STRAIGHTFORWARD]

   a.
 What population is served by those systems?

-16. How many small systems are financially connected with other small/medium/large systems and operated as a single entity?
+(MP) 16.
+How many small systems are financially connected with other small/medium/large systems and operated as a single entity?
 (Cal Water, Cal-Am, Golden State Water, Tuolumne Utilities District, Santa Clarita Valley Water Agency, others?)
 Some surveys had to be dropped since these systems are part of larger conglomerates/rate making areas.
 This could show the benefits of what we are trying to achieve through financial/managerial consolidations.
+[STRAIGHTFOWARD, REQUIRES EMAIL TO DISTRICTS)

-17. For systems with combined bills, what proportion of total household debt is drinking water service debt?
-[STRAIGHTFORWARD]
+(MP) 17.
+For systems with combined bills, what proportion of total household debt is drinking water service debt?
+[LARGE SYSTEM]

-18. Loss of revenue due to loss of business customers, could be permanent, difference in revenue amounts from 2020-2019 vs total household debt, also compare with percentage of resid. commercial [SOPHISTICATED]
+(NA) 18.
+Loss of revenue due to loss of business customers, could be permanent, difference in revenue amounts from 2020-2019 vs total household debt, also compare with percentage of resid. commercial [CAN'T ANSWER]

 (ALL/BR) 19.
 Information from comments about number of systems reporting household debt due to inability to shutoff customers, categories to describe comments [SOPHISTICATED/TEDIOUS]

-20. Determine margins of error for different sampling scenarios.
+(BR) 20.
+Determine margins of error.
 [STRAIGHTFORWARD]

-21. Compare revenue/expenses from 2019 to 2020 by year and by month (if significant).
+(BR) 21.
+Compare revenue/expenses from 2019 to 2020 by year and by month (if significant).
 [SOPHISTICATED/NO DATA]

-22. What characteristics predict months before assistance needed?
+(BR) 22.
+What characteristics predict months before assistance needed?
 Service connections #?
 Disdvantaged status?
 Location?
 [SOPHISTICATED]